adyxax/www/content/blog/ansible/custom-fact.md

 ## A more complex example

 A more interesting example is something I use with small webapps.
 In the container that hosts the frontent I use a small ansible role to generate a mysql password on its first run, and provision a database with a user that has access to it on a mysql server.
-This fact ensures that on subsequent runs we will stay idempotents.
-Here is how it works.
+This fact ensures that on subsequent runs we will stay idempotent.

 First the fact from before, only slightly modified :
 {{< highlight sh >}}